HM Prison Coldingley: The prison today

-Coldingley consists of seven wings: Alpha, Bravo, Charlie, Delta, Echo Wing (built October 2008), Foxtrot and Golf.
-Wings A-D consist of 87 single cells and 3 doubles.
-Echo Wing also has single cells with a small number of doubles.
-E Wing houses kitchen Workers, Orderlies and inmates enrolled in the Rehabilitation of Addicted Prisoners Trust (RAPt) course.
+Coldingley consists of seven residential wings: Alpha which has an extra location called Foxtrot, Bravo, Charlie, Delta, Echo Wing (built October 2008)and Golf.
+Wings A-D consist of 87 single cells and 3 doubles, Foxtrot has 5 double cells.
+Echo Wing has both single and double cells, zone 3 is the ISFL landing, zone 4 houses prisoners who are serving life sentences, IPP status and those who are sentenced to over 10 years.
+Golf wing has 62 self contained pods, this wing is used for those who have progressed through their sentence and are coming up to open conditions.

 E Wing cells have in-cell sanitation and a shower.
 The other wings all operate on an automated night sanitation system, which can cause problems as inmates get held in queues to use sanitation.
 Showers facilities are communal.

 High wages are not on offer at Coldingley anymore, but inmates can still earn up to £33 a week in the various industries located within the Prison.
-These industries are: Laundry, Sign Shop, Engineering and Print Shop.
+These industries are: Laundry, Sign Shop, Print Shop and DHL.

-Coldingley also operates a Crime Diversion Scheme (CDS), in which inmates are employed.
-This scheme involves young first time offenders visiting the prison to hear real inmates tell them the harsh realities of the loss of liberty in the hope that this may prevent them from embarking further towards the possibility of reoffending.

-There is a brand new Education block which is slowly reaching its potential, but teaching recruiting is proving a problem, so it may be some time until it reaches its full capacity.
-The facilities in the education block are of a high standard.
-The Education department offers numerous courses, such as: Numeracy, literacy, Bookkeeping, Business Enterprise, Art, IT courses (CLAIT), preparation for work and several others.
+The Education department offers numerous courses, such as: Numeracy, literacy, Business Enterprise, Art, IT courses, preparation for work and several others.

 A brand new gym was completed and opened to inmates in January 2009.
 The new equipment has already begun to inspire inmates and Prison officers to improve their fitness & health.
 The gym contains a variety of cardiovascular and weight training machines.
 5 treadmills, 4 ergometers, 4 cross trainers, 2 bikes & 2 recumbent bikes (Life Fitness).
-Inmates are offered 7 gym sessions every fortnight.
+Inmates are offered 4 gym sessions every week.

 Coldingley has a small library, which has a reasonable selection of books.